Preview of the LitWits Printables Set for FREEDOM TRAIN: The Story of Harriet Tubman by Dorothy Sterling

 ACTIVITY PRINTABLES

-For activity descriptions, supplies, and directions, see our creative teaching ideas for Freedom Train: The Story of Harriet Tubman.
+For activity descriptions, supplies, and directions, see our page of Creative Teaching Ideas for Freedom Train: The Story of Harriet Tubman.

 • "Set Harriet's star over Rit's Quilt" template - template for art project to aid comprehension, teach symbolism, and inspire